 Feel free to share your experiences with the readers here at Training4cyclists.com.
 If you have some interesting observations, let us hear about them.
 How many watts did you save using the principles described above?

 There are many benefits of using a power meter.
-It enables you to do aerodynamic testing without extra cost and still offers a qualified alternative to an expensive wind tunnel test.
+It enables you to do aerodynamic testing without extra cost and offers a suitable alternative to an expensive wind tunnel test.

-Doing aerodynamic tests using a power meter can help you to optimize your aerodynamic position on your time trial bike and/or selecting the right combination of aerodynamic wheels/frame/helmet etc.
+Aerodynamic tests using a power meter can help you optimize your aerodynamic position on your time trial bike or select the right combination of aerodynamic wheels/frame/helmet, etc.